Submission Deadline: 1 July 2018, 23:59 UTC/GMT

 Information about Work

-- For Art Gallery submission, publishable (with proofread edited English) artist statement (up to 300 words) and technical description (100 - 200 words) are required.
+- For Art Gallery submission, publishable (with proofread edited English) artist statement (200-300 words) and technical description (100 - 200 words) are required.

 Specifications of your work, including size, weight, light and sound emission; lighting and sound requirements; spatial, network, and electrical needs; etc.

-- Main image: One representative image in maximum quality JPG format suitable for use in print and promotional materials (1920 pixels in largest dimension).
+- Main image: One representative image in JPG format suitable for use in print and promotional materials (see image format requirements below).